 Safely dispose of all your used tools.
 Put the needles in a plastic container before throwing it away.
 Ideally you should dispose of this container in a sharps disposal facility (see your local pharmacies or hospitals).
 Know that all the equipment that was on your working area or in contact with the tattoo should be considered to be medical waste.

-Be sure to read our short guide on how to safely remove your tattoo gloves.
+Be sure to check out a great video on how to safely remove your tattoo gloves.
 When your gloves are removed, wash your hands with water and soap.
 Finally, disinfect your working area.
 (By the way all the videos on this channel are about hand poke tattooing and are excellent).

 9. Stick and Poke Tattoo Aftercare